sanjucs12/REACT_CHATBOT-Chrome_extension/README.md

 INSTALLATION OF CHROME EXTENSION

 - run npm build in the terminal
-- copy the build folder.
+- build folder is created in project directory.
-- open google chrome--> goto --> chrome://extensions/
+- open google chrome--> go-to --> chrome://extensions/
 - make sure the developer mode is ON and click on the Load unpacked.
 - choose the build folder ond click ok.
 - Now the extension will be installed in your chrome and you can select the extension in extension bar.